Plant Problem Lab

 Look for timing

-Yellowing after watering, after repotting, after a move to lower light, or after a pest outbreak gives you a much stronger diagnosis than color alone.
+Yellowing after watering, after repotting, after a move to lower light, or after a pest outbreak tells you much more than color alone.

 Overwatering or slow drying